shubham-dixit-au7/Bitcoin-Notifier/README.md

 • IFTTT Applets:

- Webhooks and Telegram services are used here.
+ Webhooks, Telegram, Notifications, Email and Android SMS services are used here.

- When an event is occurred in the webhooks it will send the event value to telegram.
+ When an event 'bitcoin_price_emergency is occurred in the webhooks it will send the event value to Notification in your phone and an email is sent to the email listed in the service.

+ When and event 'bitcoin_price_update is occurred in the webhooks it will send the event value to the Telegram Channel 'Bitcoin Notifier' and text message to the phone number linked to the service.

+Credentials-

+Webhooks Key- tsFD78FzQe6DYQNPMKrB4

+Telegram Channel Link- (@bitcoin_notifier)https://t.me/bitcoin_notifier

+Email linked to the service- shbmdxt@gmail.com

+Phone Number linked to the service- +917905655943